 To have a really secure system, we need to make sure the main passwords that everyone uses are strong.
 This mostly comes down to proper education and following up with people regularly.
 In the next section, I’ll explain our strategy for creating good and secure passwords that people can remember easily.
 This is taken directly from our internal wiki, so you should be able to copy it verbatim and use it internally if you like.

 A good controller password should be random while at the same time memorable.
 Passwords selected by humans are typically very easy to crack automatically; humans limit their selection of words and characters to make a password easier to remember.

 And even adding a special character here or there doesn’t solve that necessarily.
 To counter this, randomly select words by throwing dice and then connect those words with special characters.
 You can this method to create a complex controller password that you can then use in connection with 1Password.

 1Password helps you manage your passwords so you only need to remember one strong controller password.
 You can still have unique and very strong passwords for each service you use, of course.
 1Password stores all of your passwords in encrypted vaults.
 You will have a main vault and create or import additional vaults (which you can use for storing team specific passwords).

 Download 1Password from Agilebits download page and take a look at their Getting Started guide.

-Diceware is a great tool for creating strong, random master passwords.
+Diceware is a great tool for creating strong, random controller passwords.
 It’s a list of around 7,500 preselected words.
 Pick five of these words by rolling the dice multiple times.
-Let’s walk through how to set up a master password using Diceware.
+Let’s walk through how to set up a controller password using Diceware.

 Note: Don’t use fewer than five words.
 It makes brute forcing the password far too easy.
 More words are always better.